-Gross profit for product sales decreased to 32.7% in 2013 from 46.6% in 2012.
-Gross profit for the LPR product line have historically been lower than gross profit for the Intersection and Highway product lines and therefore the mix of the product lines sold in any given period can result in varying profit.
-Generally, lower sales volumes of Highway or LPR products will reduce gross profit because of fixed manufacturing costs for these products.
-We anticipate that gross profit for our product sales will be higher in 2014 as compared to 2013, while we expect royalty gross profit will be 100% in 2014.
+Gross profit for product sales for 2015 was 48.3%, an increase of 6.3% from the gross margin of 42.0% in 2014.
+Product sales gross profit for the Intersection product lines has historically been lower than gross profit for the Highway product lines and therefore the mix of the product lines sold in any given period can result in varying gross profit.
+Additionally, the geographic sales mix of our product sales can influence margins, as products sold in some jurisdictions have lower margins.
+We anticipate that gross profit for our product sales in 2016 will be similar to 2015, while we expect royalty gross profit will be 100% in 2016.

-Selling, marketing and product support expense increased to \$11.8 million or 44.8% of total revenue in 2013 from \$7.3 million or 29.2% of total revenue in 2012.
-Our selling, marketing and product support expense increased mainly due to our investments in additional sales and marketing resources.
-We anticipate that annual selling, marketing and product support expense will increase in dollar amount in 2014 as compared to 2013.
+Selling, marketing and product support expense decreased to \$3.2 million or 21.1% of total revenue in 2015 from \$5.1 million or 28.1% of total revenue in 2014.
+Our selling, marketing and product support expense decreased mainly due to certain cost reductions.
+We anticipate that annual selling, marketing and product support expense in 2016 will be similar to such expenses 2015.